ddc-java-10/capstone-codebreaker/docs/index.md

 * SMS-, e-mail- and Android alert-based notications of player match and round changes.

+* Hints: Game preferences include a setting to allow a user to request a hint (generated according to algorithms described by Knuth and others) at a cost of an extra guess (i.e. requesting a hint automatically submits the hint as a guess, but counting as 2 guesses in the round tally).

 ## Attachments

 * ["The Computer as Master Mind"]({{ '/assets/pdf/knuth-mastermind.pdf' | relative_url }}), Donald E. Knuth